 Or you can listen to the show directly, simply by hitting the Play button above.
 Enjoy!

 - Sign up to our new e-newsletter, The Slow Post

 - Subscribe via Spotify

 - Subscribe via Stitcher (Note: This is a new Stitcher address so you may need to update your subscription)

 Support the Show:

-You may have heard that we recently hit 3 million (!!) downloads of The Slow Home Podcast!
-Not only does that fact blow my mind, it’s also thanks to your lovely self and the community of people who listen to the show every week, send in your questions and offer your feedback.
+Recently we hit the mind-blowing number of 4 million downloads of The Slow Home Podcast!
+This is all thanks to your lovely self and the community of people who listen to the show every week, send in your questions and offer your feedback.
 I’m so grateful you’re here and part of this, and for anyone who has supported the show in any way over the past year – thank you so much.

 If you do love the show and would like to show your support by becoming a patron, head over here to make a small monthly donation (as little as $1 a month) and know that any amount makes a huge difference to us being able to cover costs.